OpenGVLab/MUTR/docs/Ref-YouTube-VOS.md

 ### Inference & Evaluation

-First, inference using the trained model.
+Inference using the trained model.
 ```
 ./scripts/dist_test_ytvos.sh [backbone]
 ```

 For example, evaluating the Swin-Large model, run the following command:

 ```
 ./scripts/dist_test_ytvos.sh swin_l_p4w7
 ```

-To evaluate the results, please upload the zip file to the [competition server](https://competitions.codalab.org/competitions/29139#participate-submit_results).
+To evaluate the results, please upload the zip file to the [competition server](https://codalab.lisn.upsaclay.fr/competitions/3282#participate-submit_results).

+Note that, if you use the weights we provide, you should put the weights in the corresponding path.  ./results/[backbone]/ckpt/backbone_weight.pth